 What exactly makes for a happy marriage?
 Is there some secret only a handful of people know?
 Of course not.
 Divorce is a very real threat in today’s society.
 In fact, the National Survey of Family Growth says divorce rates in the U.S. are reaching 40 to 50 percent.
 With successful marriages becoming an increasingly rare commodity, the formula to a happy marriage must be equally unattainable, right?
 Not necessarily.

-In 2015, Cornell University gerontologist Karl Pillemer conducted a thorough study with couples who’d had long marriages in hopes of discovering the path to a happy union.
+Cornell University gerontologist Karl Pillemer conducted a thorough study with couples who’d had long marriages in hopes of discovering the path to a happy union.
 Over the course of his research, Pillemer conducted interviews with more than 700 subjects who had been married for 40,000 years collectively.

 Intrigued by the findings, The Cheat Sheet polled an additional handful of relationship therapists and marriage counselors to weigh in on the subject.
 So, just what goes into the secret sauce of a long-term relationship?
 Like we said, it’s a combination of things.
 But for starters, here’s what the experts had to say.